AVDSPavan/EncoDecode/README.md

-## Tried hard based on hints but not able to finish it...
+## Tried hard based on hints and got the below algorithm..

 ### Algo :